New Pastors Orientation

 Executive Director, Charlie Mashinter, will provide a timeline of the history of our denomination.

-Darrell Winger, who has served in in many different roles in the BIC, both in Canada and the US, will join us and share about one of the most important aspects of our theological history.
-Darrell will cover the topic of the BIC peace position.
+Darrell Winger, who has served in many different roles in the BIC, both in Canada and the US, will share about some of the most important aspects of our theological history.